kfjahnke/envutil/README.md

 a 'full spherical panorama' or 'full equirect'.
 The difference is merely terminology, both are the same.
-Cubemaps are rarely used in panorama photography, but I aim at reviving them by building a code base to process them efficiently, hone the standard, and integrate processing of single-image cubemap format (as it is used by envutil) into [lux](https://bitbucket.org/kfj/pv), my image and panorama viewer - currently lux cubemaps need six separate images and a special litle script and the code is less optimized than the code I
+Cubemaps are rarely used in panorama photography, but I aim at reviving them by building a code base to process them efficiently, honing the standard, and integrating processing of single-image cubemap format (as it is used by envutil) into [lux](https://bitbucket.org/kfj/pv), my image and panorama viewer - currently lux cubemaps need six separate images and a special litle script and the code is less optimized than the code I